stitchdata/docs/_database-integrations/postgres/cloudsql/v1/google-cloudsql-postgresql-v1.md

   - title: "Locate database connection details"
     anchor: "locate-database-connection-details"
     content: |
-      In this step, you'll locate the {{ integration.display_name }}'s IP address in the Google Cloud Platform console.
+      In this step, you'll locate the {{ integration.display_name }} database's IP address in the Google Cloud Platform console.
 This will be used to complete the setup in Stitch.

       {% include shared/google-cloud-platform/locate-database-details.html %}